jdeon/foundryvtt-particles-fx/README.md

 ## Stop all emission
-To stop all emission, you need to use a macro to call the function ```particuleEmitter.stopAllEmission``` with no parameter.
+To stop all emission, you need to use a macro to call the function ```particuleEmitter.stopAllEmission``` with a boolean parameter for immediate deletion.

 ## Stop a specific emission